Skip to main content

 Required Permissions for Previewing

-In order to render image and PDF file previews within the Files.com web interface, the file contents are transferred to the user's browser and then rendered as a preview by that browser.
-Because of that, a logged-in user must have Read permissions in order to preview.
+In order to render file previews within the Files.com web interface, the file contents are transferred to the user's browser and then rendered as a preview by that browser.
+The minimum permission required to preview files is List/Preview.
+Users with the Read permission or higher can also preview files.
+Users with only the List or Write permission cannot preview files.

 Using the Thumbnail or Grid mode does not log any file transfers, and does not trigger any type of notifications or webhooks.